cockpit-project/cockpituous/tasks/README.md

 SELinux needs to know about the caching directories:

-    # chcon -Rt svirt_sandbox_file_t /var/cache/cockpit-tests/
+    # chcon -Rt svirt_sandbox_file_t /var/cache/cockpit-tasks/

-Service affinity currently wants all the cockpit-tests pods to be in the same region.
+Service affinity currently wants all the cockpit-tasks pods to be in the same region.
 If you have your own cluster make sure all the nodes are in the same region:

     $ oc patch node node.example.com -p '{"metadata":{"labels": {"region": "infra"}}}'